ultrapalace/M0SS-101/build-guide.md

 ## STEP 5: Install the standoff

 - The standoff goes on the same side as the encoder, the back side of the main PCB.
-- Use a small screw, and be careful to not over tighten it. ⅛ of a turn past hand-tight is great.
+- Use a M2 x 4mm screw, and be careful to not over tighten it. ⅛ of a turn past hand-tight is great.

 <img src="images/image8.jpg" width="600">